roobinh/css-to-the-rescue-1819/README.md

 After calculating the specificity, you know which style rule is going to be applied.

 ## 4. How I would rate myself
 Prior to the project I almost had no CSS experience at all.
 I think I learned a lot in the last couple of weeks and used my knowledge to build a simple, but responsive and clear restaurant menu not using any classes and ID's.
+I also experimented a lot using many different techniques, which I think made the site to what it is right now.

 [Click here](https://imgur.com/a/UoOW3E9) to see how I would rate myself.